hyperdivision/shielded-multisig/README.md

 > Shielded Bitcoin Multisig using Public Key Tweaking

-Create multisig wallets based on a set up public keys without access to secret keys or revealing public keys.
+Create multisig wallets based on a set of public keys without access to secret keys or revealing public keys.

 ## Usage